 Norman cows also produce milk for Camembert–the most famous cheese of the region.
 The village of Camembert resides in basse [lower] Normandy.
 The story is that in 1791 a Norman farmer, Marie Harel, while following the recipe from a priest who hailed from Brie, made some slight changes and improved it.
 Camembert was born.

 Camembert de Normandie is a protected designation of origin.
 With this stamp, it can only be made from raw, unpasteurized milk from les vaches Normandies [cows from Normandy].
 It is soft, with a fine rind covered in a “white duvet”.
 It is at least 45% fat, with a pungent aroma and stronger taste than Brie.
 When warmed it becomes even creamier and can be used as a dip for raw vegetables, potatoes, or bread.
 I serve it this way as an appetizer or light supper.
 It is typically sold whole, in rounds, inside thin wooden containers made of poplar.

 How to make and serve baked camembert: “Not a Station, but a Place”–Paris to Avignon

 There are many things I remember after more than a decade living, learning and experiencing European life.
-There are adventures, travel, and friends to reminisce about, food, wine, and restaurants to recall, even exasperations or faux pas to laugh or write about.
+There are adventures, travel, and friends to reminisce about, food, wine, and restaurants to recall, even faux pas to laugh or write about.